discreetlogcontracts/dlcspecs/NumericOutcomeCompression.md

 }

 def middleGrouping(
-    firstDigitStart: Int, // The first unique digit of the range's start
+    firstDigitStart: Int, // The first unique digit of the interval's start
-    firstDigitEnd: Int): Vector[Vector[Int]] = { // The first unique digit of the range's end (firstDigitStart + 1).until(firstDigitEnd).toVector.map { firstDigit => // Note that this range excludes firstDigitEnd
+    firstDigitEnd: Int): Vector[Vector[Int]] = { // The first unique digit of the interval's end (firstDigitStart + 1).until(firstDigitEnd).toVector.map { firstDigit => // Note that this loop excludes firstDigitEnd
     Vector(firstDigit)
   }
 }